R O T O B A L L F A Q

 Istopmotion is a relatively inexpensive mac program.

-5. Where can I find good flash tutorials?
+5. Nope.
+We like Flash.
+Where can I find good tutorials?

 I’ve posted a few on the Resources page, but there are many to be found online.